scoulomb/myPublicCloud/General/2-cloud-compute-overview.md

  This is compliant with [Azure function doc](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal0:
 > Hosting plan that defines how resources are allocated to your function app:
 > In the default Consumption plan, resources are added dynamically as required by your functions.
-In this serverless hosting, you pay only for the time your functions run.
+In this **serverless hosting, you pay only for the time your functions run.**

 But it is also possible to have Azure function attached to an App Service plan

 > When you run in an App Service plan, you must manage the scaling of your function app.

-In that case we have a "PaaS with node farm but no @ccess", from  [definition given here](./1-cloud_iass-pass-saas#From-IasS-to-serverless-PaaS) , since using App service plan we scale dedicated VM directly and nodes constantly runs.
+In that case we have a "PaaS with node farm but no @ccess" (as App service), from  [definition given here](./1-cloud_iass-pass-saas#From-IasS-to-serverless-PaaS) , since using App service plan we scale dedicated VM directly and nodes constantly runs.

 See also AZ900 book, p123

 > Function apps are serveless, but under the hood, they run on Azure app service.
-In fact you can choose to create your Function App in App service plan, but if you di, you won't benerfit from the consumption model of paying only when your code runs.
+In fact you can choose to create your Function App in App service plan, but if you did, you won't benerfit from the consumption model of paying only when your code runs.

 However even if you have dedicated VM with App Service plan when no function is running it should not consume you App service plan.
 So it is a if we were doing serverless on our own resource (rather than shared with global Azure infra).
 See section [below](#Build-a-serverless-service-on-top-of-kubenertes).

+### Side resource created

 - Note managed services can deploy other resources:
 App service deploy app service plan,  log analytics workspace, application insigths.